 Mobile application risks

-In this era the smart phones has become the dominant computing platform by the tip of 2012, with additional units being oversubscribed than desktops and laptops combined one.
+In this era, the smartphones have become the dominant computing platform by the tip of 2012, with additional units being oversubscribed than desktops and laptops combined one.
 It’s been a motivating and fast transformation that very similar to the net of the online has left security issues outpaced by the convenience of use and adaptability of a new tool.
-The bulk of the applications are developed by third-party development teams.
+The bulk of the applications is developed by third-party development teams.
 In terms of numbers and also the danger that might arise once the vulnerabilities are exploited, here are the top 3 security issues at the side of recommendations on the way to mitigate the associated risk.

 Sensitive data leak over insecure platforms